-A real estate deed contains a description of a piece of real estate and lists the names of the property owners.
-People and legal entities can own real estate, and if the name of a revocable trust appears on a deed, it means that the real estate in question belongs to that trust.
+A real estate deed contains a description of a piece of real estate and it lists the names of the property owners.
+People and legal entities can own real estate, and if the name of a revocable trust appears on a deed, this means that the real estate in question belongs to that trust.

 The trustee oversees the daily management of the assets inside the trust, including real estate.
 You can name yourself as the trustee of your own revocable trust.
 The trust document also contains a list of trust beneficiaries, and these individuals are entitled to a share of your trust's assets upon your death.

 You can directly pass real estate to your heirs with a revocable trust document, or you can instruct the trustee to sell the real estate and pass on the sale proceeds to your heirs.
-Neither the real estate that belongs to the trust nor the sale proceeds have to pass through probate.
-This means that your heirs can avoid the legal costs associated with probate.
+Neither the real estate nor the sale proceeds have to go through probate.
+Your heirs can avoid the legal costs associated with the probate process.

-In states such as Florida, caps exist that prevent the local authorities from increasing your property taxes by more than a fixed percentage from one year to the next.
-The taxes reset when the home changes hands, which means your property tax could rise if you transfer ownership of your home to your trust or vice versa.
+Caps exist in some states, such as Florida, that prevent local authorities from increasing your property taxes by more than a fixed percentage from one year to the next.
+The taxes reset when the home changes hands, so your property tax could increase if you transfer ownership of your home to your trust or vice versa.

 Creditors in some states aren't permitted to ask the court to force you to sell your homestead to collect a debt.
 You may enable creditors to make claims on that property if you sign the deed of your home over to your revocable trust.